Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

 If there is no version 1 unspent outputs, the payment cannot succeed.
 The recipient needs to upgrade, or the current Core needs to swap the version 2 unspent with the issuer or any other node that holds corresponding asset on a version 1 output.

+TBD: maybe allow creating v1 receivers explicitly to be compatible with older counterparties?

 ### Creating disclosure